 If the Lessee Improvements shall be substantially destroyed by fire or other casualty such that the estimated cost to rebuild shall be fifty (50%) percent or more of the Lessee Improvements prior to the casualty, Lessee shall promptly notify Lessor of such substantial destruction.
-Lessee may then elect either (i) to rebuild the Lessee Improvements to their former condition, or (ii) to terminate this Lease and surrender the Property to Lessor, together with Rent through the date of termination.
+Lessee may then elect either (i) to continue the Lease, or (ii) to terminate this Lease and surrender the Property to Lessor, together with Rent through the date of termination.
 Lessee shall notify Lessor of its election within one hundred eighty (180) days after the occurrence and the date of termination shall be no later than one (1) year after the occurrence.
 If Lessee elects to terminate the Lease under the provisions of this paragraph 10.2, Lessee will remove the Lessee Improvements and restore the Land pursuant to Section 5.3 above.

 Assignment and Mortgages

 Assignment and Transfer.
 Lessee may assign this Lease or sublet all or a portion of the Land in its sole and absolute discretion to any Affiliate (as hereinafter defined) of Lessee without the consent of Lessor.
 In the event that Lessee assigns this Lease or sublets all or a portion of the Land to an Affiliate, the Guarantee referenced in Section 19.15 hereof, shall continue in full force and effect.
 In addition, Lessee may, in its sole and absolute discretion without Lessor's consent, assign this Lease to any other "reasonably creditworthy entity" (other than an Affiliate) or assign this Lease to any entity so long as a "reasonably creditworthy entity" guarantees such party's obligations hereunder.
-Lessor acknowledges and agrees that a "reasonably creditworthy entity" shall mean any entity that has a net worth(defined as ____________) of not less than _______ Hundred Million and 00/100 Dollars ($__00,000,000.00).
-In the event of an assignment of this Lease to a "reasonably creditworthy entity", the Guarantee shall automatically terminate and be of no further force and effect, except as to matters arising or accruing prior to that date for which the Guarantee shall remain in effect..
-Lessor and Lessee hereby agree that all assignments of this Lease by Lessee, other than an assignment to an Affiliate or to a "reasonably creditworthy entity", shall require Lessor's prior consent, which consent may be withheld, conditioned or delayed in Lessor's sole and exclusive discretion.
+Lessor acknowledges and agrees that a "reasonably creditworthy entity" shall mean any entity that has a net worth of not less than One Hundred Million and 00/100 Dollars ($100,000,000.00).
+In the event of an assignment of this Lease to a "reasonably creditworthy entity", the Guarantee shall automatically terminate and be of no further force and effect, except as to matters arising or accruing prior to that date for which the Guarantee shall remain in effect.
+Lessor and Lessee hereby agree that all assignments of this Lease by Lessee, other than an assignment to an Affiliate or to a "reasonably creditworthy entity", shall require Lessor's prior consent, which consent may not be unreasonably withheld, conditioned or delayed.
 Upon any permitted assignment such assignee shall have all of the rights, remedies and obligations as if it were the original Lessee hereunder, and in the event such assignee or purchaser delivers to Lessor a recordable instrument which contains a covenant of assumption by said assignee, the assignor of Lessee's interest, whether it be Lessee or a successor in interest to Lessee, shall be automatically released and relieved of its obligations and liabilities under this Lease from and after the date of such assignment, but not as to matters arising or accruing prior to that date and assignor shall remain liable therefor.
 From and after any such assignment, the term "Lessee" shall refer to such assignee.
 For purposes hereof, the term "Affiliate" shall mean any entity controlled by, under common control with, or which controls, Lessee or Enron North America Corp.
 The term "control" means the possession, directly or indirectly, of the power to direct or cause the direction of the management and policies of the entity referred to, whether through ownership of voting securities, by contract or otherwise, and the term "controls" have meanings correlative to the foregoing.